b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 ...
     $app->run();
 } catch (MoreSpecificException $e) {
-    //more specific response for common situation.
+    //more specific response for common situations.
 } catch (\Throwa...
 ```
 So 🦇Batman(that's you) can go off into the night while 🤵🏼‍♂️Alfred keeps your secrets and responds appropriately to the public on your behalf 👍.